 Alpen Wings ED HD 8×42 Compact Binoculars Review

-All the way back in 2009, Alpen came out with their Wings series of binoculars.
-This line was a major change from the conventional designs for primarily two reasons.
+Alpen introduced its Wings series of binoculars in 2009.
+This line was a significant change from conventional designs for two primary reasons.
 The first is the open bridge or two-way hinged construction style built into this brand of optical tools.

-And the second is that these were the first line of binoculars outfitted with ED glass and being sold at an affordable price of $400.
-Read the rest of our Alpen Wings ED HD 8×42 Compact Review to find out more.
+The second is that these were the first binoculars outfitted with ED glass and sold at an affordable price of $400.
+Please read the rest of our Alpen Wings ED HD 8×42 Compact Review to learn more.

 Physical Features and Build Quality

-Alpen Wings ED is a standard sized, 42mm roof prism set of field binoculars which are also available in two variants.
-One comes with an 8x magnification option and the other comes with a 10x magnification option.
-The binoculars in this series are very compact compared to the older designs and stand at a height of just 5.9 inches with their eyecups fully elongated.
+Alpen Wings ED is a standard-sized, 42mm roof prism set of field binoculars, available in two variants: one with an 8x magnification option and the other with a 10x magnification option.
+Compared to the older designs, the binoculars in this series are very compact and stand at a height of just 5.9 inches, with their eyecups fully elongated.

-In terms of width, it is also a fairly compact instrument with a width of just 4.9 inches.
-The binoculars weigh around 24.2 ounces which is good because for a set of binoculars of 42 mm any weight under 25 ounces is considered light.
+In terms of width, it is also a reasonably compact instrument with a width of just 4.9 inches.
+The binoculars weigh around 24.2 ounces, which is good because, for a set of binoculars of 42 mm, any weight under 25 ounces is considered light.
 The barrels are coated with the iconic Alpen forest green rubber coating, with black hinges, focus knob, finger cups, and eyecups.

-Like all the other roof prism binoculars today on the market, even the Alpen ED is completely sealed with nitrogen to keep it dustproof, waterproof, and fog proof on the inside of the lens barrels.
-The Wings 8x model comes with a very comfortable eye relief of approximately 17mm while the 10x model comes with just 15mm which might be considered a bit low for people who wear eyeglasses.
+Like all the other roof prism binoculars on the market today, the Alpen ED is completely sealed with nitrogen inside the lens barrels to keep it dust, water, and fogproof.
+The Wings 8x model has a comfortable eye relief of approximately 17mm, while the 10x model has just 15mm, which might be a bit low for people wearing eyeglasses.

 Alpen Wings ED HD 8×42 Compact Review

-The binoculars also come with a set of rain guards which are made out of soft black rubber which are linked together by a bridge made out of the same black rubber.
-This rain guard does an amazing job and fits so comfortably over the eyecups that it won’t come off, even by accident.
-Alpen has installed brackets on each of the cups to allow the binocular strap to be installed with the rain guard on as well.
+The binoculars also come with soft black rubber rain guards linked together by a bridge made of the same black rubber.
+This rain guard does a fantastic job and fits so comfortably over the eyecups that it won’t come off, even by accident.
+Alpen has installed brackets on each cup to install the binocular strap with the rain guard on.

-The left bracket has a gap so that the user can unstrap the binoculars if he or she wishes to do so.
-This is an impressive rain guard and it is extremely efficient at what it is supposed to do.
-It has no obvious flaws in its design.
+The left bracket has a gap so the user can unstrap the binoculars if he or she wishes to.
+This is an impressive rain guard.
+It is incredibly efficient at its job and has no apparent flaws in its design.

-The main lens covers are also constructed out of the same black rubber used for the rain guards.
-The lens covers come with caps connected to the barrels via a short tether.
-Each of the caps has a groove made on the inside into which the rim of the lenses snugly fit and gives tight protection to the lenses.
+The main lens covers are also constructed of the same black rubber used for the rain guards.
+They come with caps connected to the barrels via a short rope.
+Each cap has a groove made on the inside into which the rim of the lenses snugly fits, giving the lenses tight protection.

-It is presumed that Alpen has been developing their product to remove this flaw.
-However, a fact that should be mentioned is that Alpen spares no expense when it comes to providing its customers with replacement caps if the original ones are lost.
+Alpen is presumed to have been developing a product to remove this flaw.
+However, Alpen spares no expense in providing its customers with replacement caps if the original ones are lost.

 Case and Strap

-The case that Alpen provides with the Wings ED set of binoculars is a fresh change from the traditional old-fashioned designs.
-Now it has a more sophisticated design with lightweight rubber and comes with a double zipper enclosure system.
-The case comes with a Cordura strap attached to it.
+Alpen’s case for the Wings ED set of binoculars is a refreshing change from traditional, old-fashioned designs.
+It has a more sophisticated design, lightweight rubber, and a double zipper enclosure system.
+The case also has a Cordura strap attached to it.

-The strap provided by Alpen is their premium lightweight Cordura strap which comes fitted with large patches of leather around the neck with comfortable foam padding to maximize comfort.
-For those who prefer it, Alpen also has a harness strap which can be bought along with the binoculars.
-Along with all these extras, the Alpen ED 8×25 case comes with a lens cloth for maintenance and cleaning of the binoculars.
+Alpen provides a premium lightweight Cordura strap with large leather patches around the neck and comfortable foam padding to maximize comfort.
+For those who prefer, Alpen also has a harness strap that can be bought along with the binoculars.
+In addition to all these extras, the Alpen ED 8×25 case comes with a lens cloth for maintaining and cleaning the binoculars.

 Optical Features and Image Reproduction

-The first thing that can be noticed when looking through the Wings ED binoculars is the startling quality of optical resolution and crystal-clear clarity of the images.
-It is sometimes so good that it is almost impossible to believe that it only costs $400.
-It is normal to give all the credit to the newly installed ED glass, but these binoculars have incorporated many other features which contribute to the superb clarity and it is well worth mentioning them.
+The first thing that can be noticed when looking through the Wings ED binoculars is the images’ startling quality of optical resolution and crystal-clear clarity.
+It is sometimes so good that it is almost impossible to believe it costs only $400.
+Giving all the credit to the newly installed ED glass is standard.
+Still, these binoculars have incorporated many other features that contribute to the superb clarity, which is worth mentioning.

-The binoculars come fitted with lenses that have been multicoated and also have the Alpen trademarked PXA coating which is a fundamental component in producing such superior quality optics and better color reproduction.
+The binoculars have multi-coated lenses and the Alpen trademarked PXA coating, a fundamental component in producing superior-quality optics and better color reproduction.

-It has been found that the image generated is completely color neutral and coupled with the superior level of contrast helps in generating a clean and clear image.
+It has been found that the image generated is completely color-neutral, and the superior level of contrast helps develop a clean and clear image.

 The Wings ED binoculars, however, show some signs of field curvature or edge effects.
-This generally happens with objects which are situated too far away from the field of view and cause these objects to appear to be curved towards the inside of the binoculars.
-This phenomenon is also called pin cushioning and it is seen in significant amounts in this device.
+This generally happens with objects situated too far away from the field of view, causing them to appear curved towards the inside of the binoculars.
+This phenomenon, called pin cushioning, is significant in this device.

 Some degrees of chromatic aberration were also noticed, but these were in negligible quantities.
-According to the company, they claim that the 8x magnification variant has a 393-foot field of view at 1000 yards of distance and the 10x version is just 330 feet.
-The 10x version has a slightly higher than average field of view for a 42 mm binocular among its competitors.
+The company claims the 8x magnification variant has a 393-foot field of view at 1000 yards of distance, and the 10x version is just 330 feet.
+Among its competitors, the 10x version has a slightly higher-than-average field of view for a 42 mm binocular.

 However, the 8x version completely decimates its competitors with its staggering field of view numbers.